Students of the following programmes are exempted from the compulsory internship requirement:

 IA and VIP can be taken in one of the two semesters as indicated.
 Fast-track students graduating in less than eight semesters may read the internship module in an earlier semester that is not the graduating semester.
 Students in the Design-Centric Curriculum (DCC) follow the internship requirement of their degree programme.

-(1) The Faculty actively engages industries for opportunities for students.
-Organisations may provide internship opportunities through participating in the Faculty-placement where the internship openings are made available for students to apply to on the Faculty’s Enhancement Programmes portal.
-All internships listed will have been approved by the Faculty for students’ uptake.
+The faculty actively engages industries for opportunities for students.
+Organisations may provide internship opportunities through participating in the Industrial Attachment Programme (IAP) and Vacation Internship Programme (VIP) where the internship openings are made available for students to apply to on the NUS TalentConnect Portal.

 Students will be assigned to an academic member who will provide mentorship to them for the internship.
 The assigned NUS internship mentor will be identified for students after their successful enrolment into the internship.